UMWEDU/umw-study-sync/_areas of study/business-administration.md

 <!-- major-requirements -->
 ### Major Requirements
-To receive a [bachelor's degree in business administration](http://publications.umw.edu/undergraduatecatalog/courses-of-study/majors/buad/) in your chosen major of accounting, general business, or marketing, you will earn 48 credits, including 30 in core business courses and 18 in upper-level electives.
+To receive a [bachelor\'s degree in business administration]("http://publications.umw.edu/undergraduatecatalog/courses-of-study/majors/buad/") in your chosen major of accounting, general business, or marketing, you will earn 48 credits, including 30 in core business courses and 18 in upper-level electives.
 <!-- End major-requirements -->

 <!-- minor-requirements -->
 ### Minor Requirements
-The [Business Administration minor](http://publications.umw.edu/undergraduatecatalog/courses-of-study/minors/buad/) complements many majors and provides an opportunity for students to examine and evaluate the complex components of today’s competitive business environment.
+The [Business Administration minor]("http://publications.umw.edu/undergraduatecatalog/courses-of-study/minors/buad/") complements many majors and provides an opportunity for students to examine and evaluate the complex components of today’s competitive business environment.
 Eighteen (18) credits are required.
 <!-- End minor-requirements -->

 <!-- End requirements -->

 <!-- scholarships -->
 ## Scholarships
-Many [scholarships](http://business.umw.edu/current-students/undergraduate-scholarships/) are available for business majors.
+Many [scholarships]("http://business.umw.edu/current-students/undergraduate-scholarships/") are available for business majors.
 <!-- End scholarships -->

 <!-- resource-links -->